Registering your dog

 - Bring your completed dog registration application form into one of our service centres and pay the fee in person.

 - Post your completed registration form (and fee) to Kāpiti Coast District Council, Private Bag 60601, Paraparaumu 5254.

 - Use internet banking (see the back of your registration form for more information).

-If you're already registered as a dog owner with the Council, you can now also register your dog through our new Online Services Account portal.
-Please note that you'll need your registration form and either a debit or credit card to do this.
-Please also read our Online payment Terms & Conditions before proceeding with this service.
+- Use our Online Services Account portal (Please note that you'll need your registration form and a debit or credit card.
+Please see the Online payment Terms & Conditions before proceeding with this service.)